HumanDynamics/openPDS/README.md

 __Please note__: openPDS requires a separate registry server for account management and to act as an OAuth 2.0 provider.
 This can be found at https://github.com/HumanDynamics/openPDS-RegistryServer.
 If you run your own registry server, the domain for your registry server must be provided to the openPDS setup script.

-__Contributors__: development is active on the dev branch.
-Please submit pull requests to this branch.
+__Contributors__: The dev branch is for ongoing development.
+Please submit pull requests to this brach.

 ## Getting started with openPDS
 (You must have python pip, virtualenv, and mongodb server installed on your machine)